ginaps/ginapsgroup/content/authors/luz/_index.md

 ---
 # Display name
-title: María Luz Peralta Ramos
+title: M. Luz Peralta Ramos

 # Username (this should match the folder name)
 authors: